Braves Spring Training

 A small paved lot behind the left field wall is for early arrivals and the handicapped.
 There's a large grass field behind the paved lot for everyone else.
 All general parking is free, making this the only Grapefruit League ballpark that doesn't charge for parking.

 With its distinctive Spanish Mission style design, Champion Stadium is one of the most picturesque ballparks to host spring training.
 It's the only completely double-decked spring venue in Florida and its spacious berm enables the ballpark to annually host some of the largest individual game crowds in the Grapefruit League.
-Champion Stadium looks like a miniature version of a Major League ballpark, and in fact has hosted a half dozen Major League games (three each in 2007 and 2008), along with first-round games in the World Baseball Classic (in 2006).
+Champion Stadium looks like a miniature version of a Major League ballpark, and in fact has hosted a half-dozen Major League games (three each in 2007 and 2008), along with first-round games in the World Baseball Classic (in 2006).
 Spring training games are a full-fledged Disney production, complete with between innings entertainment that includes the 7th inning stretch "Sing A Long."
 There's even a postgame fireworks display, which occurs regardless of whether the Braves win or lose.
+Visitors can't help but notice Disney's signature customer service on display, as you're met with smiles everywhere you go by the stadium's "cast members" (employees) and "How can I help you?" is heard often.
 Refreshingly, advertising is less prominent here than at any other spring training ballpark.
 Prior to 2010, there were no ads on the outfield wall.
 Although a few banners are now draped over it, most sponsors are limited to promoting their brand on the pennant shaped flags behind the berm in left field.
 Once known as Cracker Jack Stadium, it was renamed in 2007 after Hanesbrands Inc. purchased the naming rights for ten years.

 Fast Facts Fans enter the ballpark on its third base side, arriving via the walkway that extends to the parking lot.